zogzog/cubicweb/doc/book/en/devrepo/repo/hooks.rst

 Reminder
 ~~~~~~~~

-You should never use the `entity.foo = 42` notation to update an
+You should never use the `entity.foo = 42` notation to update an entity.
+It will
-entity.
-It will not do what you expect (updating the
-database).
-Instead, use the :meth:`set_attributes` and
+not do what you expect (updating the database).
+Instead, use the
-:meth:`set_relations` methods.
+:meth:`~cubicweb.entity.Entity.cw_set` method or direct access to entity's
+:attr:`cw_edited` attribute if you're writing a hook for 'before_add_entity' or
+'before_update_entity' event.

 How to choose between a before and an after event ?